awsdocs/amazon-rds-user-guide/doc_source/mysql-kerberos.md

  To set up Kerberos authentication for a MySQL DB instance, complete the following general steps, described in more detail later:

 1. Use AWS Managed Microsoft AD to create an AWS Managed Microsoft AD directory\.
-You can use the AWS Management Console, the AWS CLI, or the AWS Directory Service API to create the directory\.
+You can use the AWS Management Console, the AWS CLI, or the AWS Directory Service to create the directory\.
 For details about doing so, see [Create your AWS Managed Microsoft AD directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_getting_started_create_directory.html) in the *AWS Directory Service Administration Guide*\.

 1. Create an AWS Identity and Access Management \(IAM\) role that uses the managed IAM policy `AmazonRDSDirectoryServiceAccess`\.
 The role allows Amazon RDS to make calls to your directory\.